datacarpentry/python-ecology-lesson/setup.md

 ---

 > ## Data
-> Data for this lesson is from the Portal Project Teaching Database -
+> Data for this lesson are from the Portal Project Teaching Database -
 > [available on FigShare](https://figshare.com/articles/Portal_Project_Teaching_Database/1314459).
 >
 > We will use the six files listed below for the data in this lesson.
-> Download these files to your computer either by clicking
+> Download these files to your computer by clicking
 > [this link](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/weecology/portal-teachingdb),
 > which will give you everything in a single compressed file.
 > You'll need to unzip this file after downloading it.